Classical Guitar

 Bizet: Habanera from Carmen (2 guitars)

-The impetus for this arrangement was hearing a version by two flamenco guitarists that I thought was rather unadventurous.
+The impetus for this arrangement was hearing a (double-tracked) version by a flamenco guitarist that I thought was rather unadventurous.
 This one is perhaps a bit more challenging.

 Video | Media | Download | |